emscripten-core/emscripten/site/source/docs/porting/exceptions.rst

 .. code-block:: text

   throw...
-  exception thrown: 5246024 - Exception catching is disabled, this exception cannot be caught.
-Compile with -sNO_DISABLE_EXCEPTION_CATCHING or -sEXCEPTION_CATCHING_ALLOWED=[..] to catch.
+  Aborted(Assertion failed: Exception thrown, but exception catching is not enabled.
+Compile with -sNO_DISABLE_EXCEPTION_CATCHING or -sEXCEPTION_CATCHING_ALLOWED=[..] to catch.)

 If you want to opt-in, you have two following options.